ReaganCarter01/Creed-Helper/README.md

 # Features

+## Level Calulator:

+A simple calulator that converts levels to exp or exp to levels based on the level formula.

 ## Box Rater:

 This allows the user to copy and paste there box and will calculate the value of the Pokemon.

+## User Rater:

+This takes the users input and will find the given user and will calulate their box and will show the pokemon in the user's box as well